lab1092/blender-manual_ja/manual/textures/influence/material/displacement.rst

 It is recommended that you convert these to meshes before rendering.

 Open :doc:`NURBS Surfaces </modeling/surfaces>`
-   Control render faces with U/V :guilabel:`Surface Resolution`.
+   Control render faces with U/V *Surface Resolution*.
 Higher numbers give more faces.
 (Note normal errors).
 Closed NURBS Surfaces
-   Control with :guilabel:`Surface Resolution` controls.
+   Control with *Surface Resolution* controls.
 (Note the normal errors, and how implicit seam shows).
 :doc:`Curves </modeling/curves>` **and** :doc:`Text </modeling/texts>`
-   Control with :guilabel:`Surface Resolution` controls.
+   Control with *Surface Resolution* controls.
 Higher gives more render faces.
 (Note that the large flat surfaces have few render faces to displace).

 .. note:: Displace Modifier